CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 6B - Horizontal Coordinates.md

 y_{\text{horizontal}} &= \cos(\delta)\sin(h)
 \end{align}
 ```
 If the Sun is at the Zenith then it is also at the meridian and thus it would be the apparent noon at that place.
-Thus, $h = 0\degree$:
+Thus, $h = 0\degree$.
+Substituting this gives:
 ```math
 \begin{align}
 x_{\text{horizontal}} &= -\sin(\phi) \cos(\delta) + \cos(\phi) \sin(\delta) \\